A-Trash-Coder/pyweathercli/README.md

-### python-weather-cli
+### pyweathercli

-python-weather-cli is a command line interface to retrieve information on different locations.
+pyweathercli is a command line interface to retrieve information on different locations.
 It allows for configuration of a default location.
-This allows to not pass a location argument each time. python-weather-cli uses Open Weather Map and pyowm to retrieve information, pyfiglet for text encoding and click for the cli creation.
+This allows to not pass a location argument each time. pyweathercli uses Open Weather Map and pyowm to retrieve information, pyfiglet for text encoding and click for the cli creation.

 ### Installing